 Since the app was obviously going to be quite complex, it became obvious that we could not rely on displaying the entire range of UI upfront.
 To fix this, I created a dynamic system that provided relevant options depending on what the user was doing.
-One way of doing this was to create categories, such as ‘Art Tools’, which contained anything that allowed the user to draw.
-In addition to this I collaborated with another UX designer to devised a secondary system for displaying relevant options that appeared temporarily when an object was selected.
-This allowed us to keep more difficult concepts like grouping out of the main UI.
-Below are some images of relevant wire-frame concepts and more polished shots of our initial prototype, which was built in Unity.
+One way of doing this was to create categories, such as ‘Art Tools’.
+In addition to this I collaborated with another UX designer to devise a secondary system for displaying relevant options that appeared temporarily when something was selected on the canvas.
+This allowed us to keep more difficult concepts like grouping out of the main UI (below are some relevant wire-frame concepts and images of our first Unity prototype.)

 In many cases, I took to After Effects in order to communicate ideas for complex interactions and feedback mechanisms, especially those related to 3D manipulation.
 Very often the process of making these animations would help me realise potential problems with my ideas.

 Designing the production version

 I had a hand in designing the majority of the tools found in Paint.
 Below are two examples.
 First, the Curve Tool, which sought to improve upon the original MS Paint version by visualising it more clearly, allowing for better precision and compatibility with tablet devices.
 Secondly, the 3D Draw tool, originally developed by the prototype team and eventually handed to me for UX and UI improvements.
 Other tools I have had a large hand in designing include the 2D and 3D text tool, the Marquee/object Selection tool, the Brush Preview, the Stamp (sticker) tool, a new modern Crop tool, Online Publishing, the Magic Select tool (which cuts out foreground objects in an image) and plenty more.